kevinwlu/iot/lesson2/README.md

 ## Lab 2D: Light-emitting diode (LED)

-### 1. Connect an LED on a breadboard to the Raspberry Pi GPIO using two DuPont male-to-female jump wires as shown in Lab C
+### 1. Connect an LED on a breadboard to the Raspberry Pi GPIO using two DuPont jump wires as shown in Lab C

 ### 2. On a Terminal, enter the following commands to switch an LED on/off
 ```sh